 Draw into your center, from feet to core

 Make exhales twice as long as inhales

-To start a home yoga practice, pick one or two poses you remember from class and do them EVERY MORNING, such as Cat/Cow and Downward Dog.
+To start, pick one or two poses you remember from class and do them EVERY MORNING, such as Cat/Cow and Downward Dog.
 Trust that once you start this, your desire will empower you to keep adding more, but you want to start something you’ll do EVERY DAY.
 It should feel good.
 They don’t even have to be “real” poses.
 Move in a way that feels good to your body.
 Practice listening in and discovering your own poses.

-Below are some suggestions for a home practice if you have been taught optimal alignment for these poses in class.
+Below are some more suggestions for a home practice, if you have been taught optimal alignment for these poses in class.
 Always check with your healthcare provider before starting any exercise program.
 If anything doesn’t feel good to you, don’t do it.
-Feel free to leave comments below or set up a One-on-One with your teacher if you have questions.

 Here is a nice vinyasa, or flow, for moms-to-be:

 Down Dog – start with bent knees, use legs to lift butt high and stretch spine.
 Then, extend heels toward earth.
 Keep lifting arms away from floor to strengthen shoulders.